 Fields of Remembrance

 The Royal British Legion have been organising a Field of Remembrance since 1928.
-Poppies with personal messages attached are planted in our Fields of Remembrance, with each Remembrance carrying a personal message to someone who lost their life in the Service of our country.
+Poppies with personal messages attached are planted in our Fields of Remembrance, with each Remembrance tribute carrying a personal message to someone who lost their life in the Service of our country.

-The very first Field of Remembrance was held in the grounds of of Westminster Abbey in November 1928, when The Poppy Factory took a group of disabled veterans, a tray of poppies and a collecting tin to the grounds of St Margaret's Church in Westminster.
+The very first Field of Remembrance was held in the grounds of Westminster Abbey in November 1928, when The Poppy Factory took a group of disabled veterans, a tray of poppies and a collecting tin to the grounds of St Margaret's Church in Westminster.
 Only a handful of poppies were planted around a single cross in the grounds of St Margaret's Church, Westminster.
 But it began a tradition that took root and has grown and grown over the decades.

 This year, hundreds of volunteers help us to plant more than 120,000 tributes across 5 Fields of Remembrance in the UK.
 Each Remembrance tribute carries a personal message to someone who lost his or her life in the Service of our country.